fylgja/stylelint-config/README.md

 }
 ```

-## Extensions
+## Extra Syntax Support

 The core rules take some preprocessors rules in account,
 if they do not impact any CSS defaults.

-For better support,
+For better support pre-processors and post-processors support,
-use the following extensions.
+use the following options below.

 ### SCSS

-We have added the stylelint plugin SCSS to better support SCSS styles

-To include these rules, add `scss` to the end of the extend path
+To include these rules, add `scss` to the end of the extend path;

 ```json
 {